ernvk23/wg-lite-hop/README.md

 chmod +x uninstall.sh && sudo ./uninstall.sh
 ```

+## AdGuard Home Configuration Notes

+AdGuard Home is best configured via its web UI (`https://adguard.your_domain`).
+The `AdGuardHome.yaml` file contains reference DNS settings, upstreams, and other values.
+Advanced users might use this file to tailor their configuration to specific needs.

 ## Licensing

 This project is released under the [GNU Affero General Public License v3](LICENSE)